Create a

 Despite the amount of press and popularity that proposed changes to make the process more constructive have received, organizational research suggests that the efforts have not borne fruit.
 For example, 61% of employees state that the process is outdated, supported by the finding that 46% of executives report using "hard copy" or paper forms for providing feedback.
 62% of employees complain that they receive feedback that is either incomplete or too generic (22%).
 This lack of positive effect that creates a focus on opportunities for improving performance management likely relates to several key trends:

-Ineffective process management processes continue to abound
+Ineffective performance management processes continue to abound

 LinkedIn found, for example, that 77% of HR leaders feel that performance evaluations do not accurately reflect employee performance.
 SHRM found that only 26% of companies felt that their PM systems were adequate.
 Gallup reports that only 2% of CHROs from Fortune 500 companies think their performance management system “works.”
 Yet another study found that only 6% of companies feel that their process is effective, and 40% of managers complain they don’t have enough data to understand what engages and motivates their employees.
 Perhaps the most harmful finding comes from academic research demonstrating that review and feedback approaches caused individual performance to get worse 33% of the time.
 Organizations are not addressing widely reported concerns voiced by leaders and employees.